-The U.S. Department of Health and Human Services’ Office of Minority Health says poverty level affects mental health status and African Americans living below the poverty level, as compared to those over twice the poverty level, are three times more likely to report psychological distress.
+The U.S. Department of Health and Human Services Office of Minority Health says poverty level affects mental health status and African Americans living below the poverty level, as compared to those over twice the poverty level, are three times more likely to report psychological distress.

-Further, African Americans are 10 percent more likely to report having serious psychological distress than non-Hispanic whites, and the death rate from suicide for African American men was more than four times greater than for African American women in 2014.
+Further, African Americans are 10 percent more likely to report having serious psychological distress than Non-Hispanic whites and the death rate from suicide for African American men was more than four times greater than for African American women, in 2014.

-“Unfortunately, among African Americans it remains taboo to talk about, and one reason is the fear of being labeled as crazy,” said Arron Muller, a licensed social worker.
+“Unfortunately, among African Americans it remains taboo to talk about and one reason is the fear of being labeled as crazy,” said Arron Muller, a licensed social worker.

-“In the African American community there is also an association that mental illness means weakness and the inability to handle your problems on your own or that anxiety or depressive symptoms should be addressed with praying and fasting.”
+“In the African American community there is also an association that mental illness means weakness and the inability to handle your problems on your own or that anxiety or depressive symptoms should be addressed with praying and fasting,” he said.

 “In all aspects of life, the African American community has had to appear better than the average person just to be seen as good enough,” Taylor-Klaus said.